hhornbacher/idso1070-protocol/README.md

 * gtkmm: >= 3.18.0
 * [gtkmm-plplot](https://tschoonj.github.io/gtkmm-plplot/installation_instructions.html): >= 2.2

 On Ubuntu/Mint you can run ```apt install libboost-all-dev libgtkmm-3.0-dev libgtkmm-plplot2-dev cmake gcc``` to install the dependencies.
-For libgtkmm-plplot2-dev you need to add the repository befor, you can find some instructions at the link above.
+For libgtkmm-plplot2-dev you need to add the repository before, you can find some instructions at the link above.

 ## Build instructions